Networked advocacy: Power law distributions and the long tail of political organizing

 Modern technology, especially cellular telephony and the Internet, have made it much easier for people to find one another.
-Search engines, like Google.com, allow people to find any niche interest or group online within seconds.
+Search engines, like Google, allow people to find any niche interest or group online within seconds.
 This is a very important development for networked advocacy because it means that those groups and interests that have traditionally been unable to overcome the transaction costs associated with traditional organizations are now able to organize cheaply and selectively online.
 The implication for politics is evident: people with shared interests or grievances can overcome distance and cost to share their ideas.
 Organizing in order to advocate a political belief happens quite fluidly online.
 Online networks support a long tail of political sentiments: a distribution where the minority can connect and organize advocacy.

 A power law distribution is a special type of mathematical distribution which can model the distribution of many real world phenomena.
 The Italian economist Vilfredo Pareto observed in 1906 that 80% of the land in Italy was owned by 20% of the population and thus land ownership in Italy followed a power law distribution.
 The same is true today, with 20% of the population holding 80% of the wealth.
 Chris Anderson, in his book The Long Tail, applies Pareto's observation to different aspects of the modern entertainment distribution economy.
 The low cost of doing business online has allowed the business models of Amazon.com and Netflix to profit from the long tail of the entertainment power law distribution.
 It can be profitable by aggregating the small niche markets in the tail, which can add up to be as equally profitable as the hits in the head of the curve.
 The Internet's low cost of entry has reduced the barriers to organizing and increased the viability of operating in the long tail of a power law distribution.

 The ability for niche interests to gain a small but passionate following because of the low costs of online organizing mean that the costs for organizing any sort of collective action have fallen as well.
 Lance Bennett and Jarol Manheim have argued that because the modern media environment is so fragmented, the two-step flow of communication model presented by Paul Lazarsfeld et al. in 1944 has become a one-step flow.
 Corporate and political organizations can now target messages specifically to hundreds of niche groups.
 On the one hand, this means that people may be more susceptible to manipulation because of the vast amounts of data available on people's niche interests.
 However, this also means that a committed group of people can more easily organize and communicate with each other about a specific cause or issue without the mediating influence of mainstream media and the costs associate with organizing offline.